China is a country that offers a wealth of unique and unforgettable experiences for travelers.

 1. A Classic 10-Day China Itinerary for Couples and Families

-In Beijing, explore the most authentically-restored section of the Great Wall — the Mutianyu Great Wall.
+You'll explore the most authentically restored section of the Great Wall, the Mutianyu Great Wall.
 For a special experience, pay a night visit to the Simatai section, which is the only part open at night.
-If you love hiking, we can also arrange a Great Wall hike for you — Jinshanling to Simatai is best for hiking.

-If you're traveling with kids and want to give them some cultural experience, we can arrange a family tai chi exercise in the morning with a master or you could learn Chinese calligraphy together.
+If you're traveling with kids and want to give them some cultural experience, we can arrange a family tai chi exercise in the morning with a master, or you could learn Chinese calligraphy together.

-In Xi'an, visit the Terracotta Warriors and try to make your own clay warrior with local artisans.
+Visit the Terracotta Warriors and try to make your own clay warrior with local artisans.
 You'll learn about how the Terracotta Warriors were made 2,000 years ago and create your own unique warrior to take home as a souvenir.
-Enjoy a food tour of the Muslim Quarter and bike around the old city on the ancient city wall.

 The rest of your time in Shanghai is flexible according to your preferences, whether it's shopping malls, spa treatments, or a visit to some of Shanghai's iconic skyscrapers…